• Skip to main content

 • Contact

-Do I really need a pet plan?
+Do I need a pet plan?

 Most people do not think to include the family pet in their estate plan either because they are not aware it is possible, don’t think it’s necessary, or are unsure how to do so.
 If you consider your pet to be part of the family, why wouldn’t you include him/her in your estate plan?
 Including your family pet in your estate plan allows you the peace of mind that comes with knowing your pet will be well cared for if you are unable to provide that care one day.